snaphydroponics/user-guide.snaphydroponics.info/_en/index.md

 <li>Water liberally.
 How long the seed will take to germinate is usually indicated
 on the sowing instructions printed on the seed packet.
 There are a number of factors that can affect how long the seeds will take to germinate and the germination rate.
-Depending on the freshness of the seeds first signs of germination usually appear within the next twenty-four (24) to seventy-two (72) hours with most of the seeds germinating one (1) to two (2) weeks.</li>
+Depending on the freshness of the seeds, first signs of germination usually appear within the next twenty-four (24) to seventy-two (72) hours with most of the seeds germinating one (1) to two (2) weeks.</li>